alphagov/govuk-prototype-kit-private-beta/docs/documentation/updating-the-kit.md

 ### Steps

-Download the latest prototype kit zip file from GitHub
+Download the latest Prototype Kit zip file from GitHub

 In your project, delete everything apart from the `app` and `.git` folder